msiniscalchi/atom-latextools/README.md

 * Finally (as of v0.7.5), a readable User's Manual, though still *in progress*: see `MANUAL.md`.
 It currently covers installation, compiling and previewing, and reference / citation completion.
 * Compile and view PDF files, using the `MikTeX` or `texlive` distributions and the `SumatraPDF` previewer on Windows, `MacTeX` and `Skim` on OSX, and `texlive` and `okular` on Linux.
-* Select the TeX engine and pass options to it via `%!
-TEX` directives, or Atom settings.
+* Select the TeX engine and pass options to it via `% !TEX` directives, or Atom settings.
 * Forward and inverse search with the above PDF previewers
 * Parse the tex log output and list errors and warnings in the "LaTeXTools console."
 Jump to the line containing an error/warning by clicking on the error/warning message in the LaTeXTools Console.
 * Reference completion